telee0/pan-os_cli/README.md

 Scripts to repeat CLI commands on PAN-OS over SSH

 The latest version 1.1 supports DP plotting.
-Please check output samples in the folder output_sample_dp.
+Please check output samples in the folder output_dp_samples.

 pan-cli.py will submit a list of CLI (blocks), each repeated for a different number of times: